Margaret Sullivan (journalist)

-Margaret M. Sullivan is an American journalist who is the former media columnist for The Washington Post.
-She was the fifth public editor of The New York Times and the first woman to hold the position.
-In that role, she reported directly to Arthur Sulzberger, Jr. as the "readers' representative".
-She began her tenure on September 1, 2012, joining The New York Times from The Buffalo News, where she had been editor and vice-president.
-Her first column in The Washington Post ran on May 22, 2016.
+Margaret M. Sullivan (born 1957) is an American journalist who is executive director for the Craig Newmark Center for Journalism Ethics and Security at Columbia Journalism School and media, politics, and culture columnist for The Guardian US.
+She previously worked as media columnist for The Washington Post, as fifth public editor of The New York Times, and as editor and vice-president of The Buffalo News.

 Biography

 Sullivan is a native of Lackawanna, New York.
 She is the daughter of John Sullivan, an attorney, and Elaine Saab Sullivan, a department store buyer and school teacher.
 She graduated from Nardin Academy in Buffalo, where she served as editor in chief of the school newspaper and captain of the basketball team.
 She is a graduate of Georgetown University.
 She also holds an M.S.J. from Northwestern University's Medill School of Journalism.
 Sullivan joined The Buffalo News in 1980 as a summer intern, becoming the paper's first female editor in 1999.
 In 1985, she married fellow Buffalo News journalist Charles Anzalone.
+They had two children before divorcing in 2007.

 Sullivan was appointed to the Pulitzer Prize Board in 2011.
 She has been a juror several times and has served as the chairwoman of the commentary jury in 2006.
 She has been elected a director of the American Society of News Editors and led its First Amendment committee.
-Sullivan is also the author of Ghosting the News: Local Journalism and the Crisis of American Democracy, which was published by Columbia Global Reports in 2020, and her memoir, Newroom Confidential: Lessons (and Worries) from an Ink-Stained Life, which was published by St. Martin's Press in 2022.
+Sullivan is also the author of Ghosting the News: Local Journalism and the Crisis of American Democracy, which was published by Columbia Global Reports in 2020, and her memoir, Newsroom Confidential: Lessons (and Worries) from an Ink-Stained Life, which was published by St. Martin's Press in 2022.

 Career

 The Buffalo News

 Sullivan was the first woman to serve as the editor and as the managing editor of The Buffalo News, the largest newspaper in Western New York, after previously working as a reporter and columnist.
 Sullivan focused The Buffalo News's reporting on poverty, economic development and inequities in public education and established its first investigative team.

+She was criticized for the newspaper's reporting of the 2010 City Grill shooting, after she allowed the victims' criminal records to be published as a front-page story.
+Buffalo's black community responded by staging public burnings of the newspaper in protest.